Eenadu: Further publications

 With the introduction of offset printing, photocomposing software and computers, Eenadu was able to launch editions in smaller towns like Tirupathi in 1982.
 From the 1980s, the news editor of Eenadu oversaw an enormous local-based news gathering and disseminating organization from his Hyderabad office.

 By the end of the 1980s, there were six substantial Telugu dailies running, and the business was highly competitive.
 In 1989 Eenadu introduced "district dailies (tabloid edition)" to carry its presence not only into district towns like Rajamahendravaram, Karimnagar, Guntur and Adilabad, but also taluka towns like Suryapet and Tadepalligudem.
 Each publication center required forty engineers to run its printing presses.
 Eenadu's district dailies were based on market research asserting that heavy local content would generate new groups of readers and boost advertising revenue.
 Currently, the district dailies print local news specifically for each major location in the area, thereby negating the need for any separate local daily.
 Few special sections are published every day of the week.
+To support the local tabloid dailies, Eenadu hired "stringers" working for the commission who coordinated their reporting with editors over the telephone and contracted bus companies to transport their reports back to the district headquarters for publication.
+Additionally, to increase revenue, the newspaper recruited salespersons to convince local businesses to buy ad spots.

 Eenadu later ventured into other markets such as finance and chit funds (e.g. Margadarsi chits), foods (Priya Foods), film production (Ushakiran Movies), film distribution (Mayuri Films), and television (ETV).
 All the businesses are organized under the Ramoji Group.